Search

 James Hawes

 James Hawes's The Shortest History of Germany was the bestselling history title of 2018.
-He is also the author of Brilliant Isles: Our Untold History Revealed through Art, a companion book to the BBC documentary series telling the story of British creativity.
-Also a novelist, he has published six novels with Jonathan Cape, including Speak for England (2005), which predicted Brexit.
+He is also the author of Brilliant Isles: Our Untold History Revealed through Art.
+He has published six novels with Jonathan Cape, including Speak for England (2005), which predicted Brexit.
 He is currently writing a history of Ireland.